senkulabs/breeze-lite/docs/index.md

 # Home

-Unofficial Laravel Breeze for Laravel + Inertia + Svelte before Laravel Breeze release the official for Inertia + Svelte.
-Until then enjoy!
+Unofficial Laravel Breeze for Inertia + Svelte until Laravel Breeze release the official for Inertia + Svelte.
+Until then, enjoy! 🍺

 > Lite = Laravel + Inertia + Svelte.
 I like it!